LEARNAcademy/syllabus/ruby/01rb_intro.md

 - Set a variable called my_favorite_number equal to your favorite number.
 - Calculate your favorite number divided by 2.
-- Set another variable called someones_favorite equal to 13
+- Set another variable called someones_favorite equal to 13.
-- Change the value of someones_favorite to 7
+- Change the value of someones_favorite to 7.
-- Subtract your favorite number from someones
+- Subtract my_favorite_number from someones_favorite.
-Change the value of my favorite number to be 26 times its current value
+- Change the value of my favorite number to be 26 times its current value.

 ## Strings Challenges